 When is the right time to change your LTL shipping provider?
 Building important long-lasting relationships with your LTL provider is an important part of maintaining a strong shipping network, but there are numerous signs that will clearly let you know when the time has come to switch.

-As a shipper, it is critical for the handling of your freight and your reputation to know when you have a bad carrier and when to get rid of them.
-Luckily, there are 5 significant signs that it’s time to change LTL shipping provider.
+As a shipper, it’s critical for the handling of your freight and your reputation to know when you have a bad carrier and when to get rid of them.

-Another well known fact about good carriers is that they alert their shippers about any delays and provide updates to shippers continuously.
+Another well-known fact about good carriers is that they alert their shippers about any delays and provide updates to shippers continuously.
 Good LTL providers arrange alternate delivery options in order to recover freight that may have gotten stuck in transit.
-Bad carriers simply leave shippers in the dark and leave shippers wondering about the status and integrity of their freight.
+Bad carriers simply leave shippers in the dark, and they’re left wondering about the status and integrity of their freight.